 - Schedule checkups with your audiologist for professional cleaning.

 - Never wear your hearing devices while swimming, in the shower, or when you’re using hair spray or hairdryer.

-Check out all the easy to use hearing aids for the elderly.
+Check out this collection of all the best hearing aids for elderly.